codefellows-seattle-301d28/00-ES6/mitchell-massie/README.md

 Follow these instructions carefully and in order.

 1. Open the HTML file in the browser to ensure that it works.
+DONE
 2. Turn all `var` variable declarations into `let`.
+DONE
 3. After you do, there will be one error.
 Find that line in the code, delete that line and respond to the adjacent TODO item.
+DONE
 4. Return to the browser to ensure that the code works again.
+DONE
 5. **Save the code, and do a Git "add" and "commit".**
 6. Now, in the code, convert all `let` variable declarations into `const`.
 7. Bugs will erupt everywhere.
 Debug by using the error messages in the browser console, turning `const` declarations back into `let` where necessary.
 Expect there to be some back-and-forth between your code editor and your browser.